MacoskoLab/Macosko-Pipelines/tools/disco/FAQ.md

 A: Podman could not find "myimage".
 Run `podman images -a` to verify that "myimage" exists.
 Podman images are not shared between nodes, so try making a copy or going to the node where the image was created.

-If you are trying to run a container, use TODO instead
+Also, `podman run` is used to make a new container.
+To run an existing container, use `podman start` on a stopped container or `podman unpause` on a paused container.

 ---